qdrant/landing_page/qdrant-landing/content/documentation/tutorials/contract-management-stackit-aleph-alpha.md

 os.environ["ALEPH_ALPHA_API_KEY"] = "<your-token>"
 ```

-### Qdrant Hybrid Cloud on Stackit
+### Qdrant Hybrid Cloud on STACKIT

-Please refer to our documentation to see how to deploy Qdrant Hybrid Cloud on Stackit.
+Please refer to our documentation to see how to deploy Qdrant Hybrid Cloud on STACKIT.
 Once you finish the deployment,
 you will have the API endpoint to interact with the Qdrant server.
 Let's store it in the environment variable as well:

 [//]: # (TODO: refer to the documentation on how to deploy Qdrant on Stackit)